Logging system in Magento 2

 ])

-By default, logged information is stored in the following three files (paths is related to Magento root directory):
+By default, logged information is stored in the following three files (the path is related to the Magento root directory):

-1. var/log/debug.log – all information that is saved by Psr\Log\LoggerInterface::debug() is stored there.
+1. var/log/debug.log — all information saved by Psr\Log\LoggerInterface::debug() is stored there.

 2. var/log/exception.log – all exceptions information is stored there.